libriciel/iparapheur-v5-api-php/docs/Api/AdminTrashBinApi.md

 Download a folder as ZIP

-Get every file, annexes and main document in a ZIP, with a PREMIS-formatted summary  The trash-bin is deleting automatically its data after a few days.
+Get every file, annexes and main document in a ZIP, with a PREMIS-formatted summary  Note that the zipped PREMIS is definitely set when it enters the trash-bin, and could not be modified afterwards.
+This is one of the many reasons to not use this entrypoint, and use the standard FINISHED entrypoint.
+The trash-bin is deleting automatically its data after a few days.
 Using it is as a transit is not recommended, as **any delay in a folder process will result in a permanent loss of data**.
 This endpoint requires an admin role.
 Using it is as a transit is not recommended, as **sharing an admin login information to a third-party software is a security risk.**

 ### Example